techstarta/techstarta/mentors/onboarding.md

 #### Help others level up their skills

-TalentMine is looking for friendly people to help others level up their skills and build a successful career in tech.
+Techstarta is looking for friendly people to help others level up their skills and build a successful career in tech.
 If you consider yourself as an expert in your field and like helping others, then this is for you.

 #### What mentors do to help